RIGHTS IN LOVE

-In the recent years, a process aimed at reforming regulations and laws on couples has been progressing, particularly about same-sex marriage, civil unions, common law marriage and adoption.
+In the recent years, a process aiming at reforming regulations and laws about couples has been progressing, particularly about same-sex marriage, civil unions, common law marriage and adoption.

 Very often we find ourselves reflecting on the boundaries of the right to love, on its meaning and on the conditions under which two persons can be considered as couple.